ReadOnlyDevelopment/CursedBot/EmbedData.md

 **What Each Value Changes**
 ---

--> `channel` is pretty self explanatory.
+-> `"channel"` is pretty self explanatory.
 It's the channel the Update Post for this project will be sent too

--> `role` if a valid role ID is provided will ping this role on this particular update
+-> `"role"` if a valid role ID is provided will ping this role on this particular update

 ![](https://github.com/ReadOnlyDevelopment/CursedBot/blob/master/assets/role-ping.png)

 ---

--> `fileLink` This can be 1 of 3 values `default | curseforge | direct`
+-> `"fileLink"` This can be 1 of 3 values `default | curseforge | direct`

 **if project is a Mod**